railroadmedia/intercomeo/README.md

 ### Storing When a User Was Last Active

+***Note**: that below the term "user_id" refers to your user's id *in your application* (**not** their Intercom id).
+We will likely only ever use this "user_id" and very likely have no use for the intercom id.*

+Update a user's `last_request_at` attribute call `LatestActivityService@store`.
+You'll need to inject it (`Railroad\Intercomeo\Services\UpdateLatestActivity`) where needed.

+Only one parameter is required; the user's ID .
+Intercom does allow use of their email, but this package is not configured for that.
-Set `last_request_at` user attribute pass - the user-id and the service will use the current time to set the last_request_at attribute.

-Or you can pass in a specific time (in the form of a UTC timestamp (read: seconds since Unix Epoch)).
+The service class in this package will use the current time to generate a time to pass to Intercom to set as the `last_request_at` attribute\*.
+You decline this by passing in a specific time to use instead (in the form of a UTC timestamp—seconds since Unix Epoch).
 This might be useful if queuing these jobs and you expect a considerable delay between calling service method and actually storing value.

+\* This will be rounded to the next hour to help symbolize (when looking at a number of users) that these are not "organic" times, but rather are "artificially" generated (since we can't update the attribute with every request we have to choose an "acceptable inaccuracy").

 #### Details